Nokia 8210: Games

 The phone has four games: Memory, Snake, Logic and Rotation.
 The infrared connection can be used to play two-way Snake with a compatible device.

 Issues

-The Nokia "82XX" series had several design flaws, among them a tendency to develop "screen fade", in which the connector for the display would shrink, and figures on the display would become so dim that it was impossible to read them.
+The 8210 (alongside its other variants) had several design flaws, among them a tendency to develop "screen fade", in which the connector for the display would shrink, and figures on the display would become so dim that it was impossible to read them.

 Variants

 GSM variants – Nokia 8250 and 8290

 Available in the first quarter of 2001, Nokia 8250 is a variant of Nokia 8210 designed for Asian Pacific markets, sporting a slightly different design and a blue backlight, as well as EGSM (Extended GSM) support.
 It has a ringtone composer, and supports downloadable personal profiles, including ringtones and screensavers.

 Another GSM version of Nokia 8210 is Nokia 8290, designed for the North American market using single-band GSM-1900.

 D-AMPS (TDMA)/AMPS – Nokia 8260, 8265, and 8265i

 Nokia 8260 is a variant of the 8290 designed for IS-136 "TDMA"/AMPS networks in North America.
 The 8260, weighing 3.4 ounces, is slightly heavier and larger than the 8290 at 2.8 ounces.
 Unlike the 8290, the 8260 does not feature voice dialing, an infrared port, or officially interchangeable faceplates.

 Nokia 8265 is an updated version of the 8260, sporting an updated design.
 New features include picture messaging and a white backlight.
 Nokia 8265i adds a WAP browser and switches to a blue backlight.